ytomofuji/JMAG_JVD/README.md

 ・`SET_NAME`: Name of the dataset (used for the file name of the QCed MAGs)

 The protein and taxonomy databases for RefineM should be given with the variables `${REFINEM_PROTEIN_DB}` and `${REFINEM_TAXONOMY_DB}`, respectively.
 This script outputs QCed MAGs (`${SET_NAME}_${ID}_dastool_{1-99}.fa`) and related statistics based on the CheckM.

 ## Step4.
 Analysis on the strain-level diversity, tRNA, and rRNA
-For the QCed MAGs recovered in Step3, we calculated the strain-level diversity by inStrain (average nucleotide diversity).
+For the QCed MAGs recovered in the Step3, we calculated the strain-level diversity by inStrain (average nucleotide diversity).
 We also detected tRNA (tRNAscan-SE) and rRNA (barrnap) in the QCed MAGs.
 These analyses were performed with the script `04_strain_div_and_RNA_anno.sh`.